konfuzio-ai/document-validation-ui/docs/tutorials.md

 Currently, this public view is not allowed to be indexed by search engines.

 If you need to programmatically generate public links, you can use the format `https://app.konfuzio.com/d/<id>/`.
 You can retrieve the ID of a Document from your Konfuzio dashboard or the API.
-Document ids that don’t exist or are not public will return a 404 error.
+Document IDs that don’t exist or are not public will return a 404 error.

 #### Embed a Konfuzio Document on another website